newmanno/sisana/README.md

-## Calculating in-degree and out-degree of genes and TFs in lioness networks
+## Calculating in-degree and out-degree of genes and TFs in LIONESS networks
-Once the lioness networks are made, a simple analysis to do is to calculate the in- and out-degrees of the nodes in the network, which is done in this step.
+Once the LIONESS networks are made, a simple analysis to do is to calculate the in- and out-degrees of the nodes in the network, which is done in this step.

 #### Usage
 ```
-python lioness_df_indeg_outdeg_calculator.py -p <panda_output>.txt -q <lioness_output>.txt -t <choice> -o <output directory>
+python LIONESS_df_indeg_outdeg_calculator.py -p <PANDA_output>.txt -q <LIONESS_output>.txt -t <choice> -o <output directory>
 ```

 #### Inputs
- - `-p`: Path to panda file created by run_panda.py
+ - `-p`: Path to PANDA file created by run_PANDA.py
- - `-q`: Path to lioness file created by run_lioness.py OR the file with reduced number of decimal places from the last step
+ - `-q`: Path to LIONESS file created by run_LIONESS.py OR the file with reduced number of decimal places from the last step
- - `-t`: File type of lioness input file (-q)
+ - `-t`: File type of LIONESS input file (-q)
  - `-o`: Path to pickle file to output

 #### Outputs
-A single pickled lioness data frame
+A single pickled LIONESS data frame